Header Ads

 When patients are denied appropriate hormonal treatment, it can be a slippery slope to medications for their remaining symptoms, and one category of medications in particular - psychiatric.
 Psychiatry is often positioned to slap Band-Aids on the festering unwashed wounds of the population.
 When these patients are told that they are “fine” or “treated” but they continue to feel unwell, they are sent to a psychiatrist or started on psychotropics by a nonspecialist.
 Are many psych patients actual thyroid patients?

 The literature seems to suggest as much, particularly in pregnant women.
-An important premise, however, is that there is likely gross under-diagnosis taking place in the literature secondary to the use of a single metric TSH.
-This reflects what functional medicine and naturopathy have claimed for years that immune dysregulation is the key factor in thyroid hypofunction, and may predate the actual change in hormone production by up to seven years.
+An important premise, however, is that there is likely gross under diagnosis taking place in the literature secondary to use of a single metric TSH.
+This reflects what functional medicine and naturopathy have claimed for years that immune dysregulation is the key factor in thyroid hypofunction, and may predate actual change in hormone production by up to seven years.
 The role of thyroid in brain health has been the subject of speculation for over a century.

-In the case of depression, there is much dispute as to the significance of hypothyroidism in presentations of classical and treatment-resistant cases.
+In the case of depression, there is much dispute as to the significance of hypothyroidism in presentations of classical and treatment resistant cases.
 Estimates of “subclinical hypothyroidism” where free hormones are low, but TSH is normal, are up to 52 percent in the resistant population, which is demonstrative of the importance of looking beyond TSH.

 The specific suppression of free T3 levels in depressed patients has been evaluated in several studies including those which specifically identified poor conversion of T4 to T3 in depressed women who were less likely to improve with standard medication treatments.
 In 10 years after initial hospital admission, those with evidence of thyroid dysfunction through a stimulation test (TRH) were significantly more likely to relapse.
 Antibodies to thyroid tissue are also present in 20 percent of depressed patients, as compared to 5-10 percent of the general population.